collective/collective.listingviews/README.rst

 Example: Adding publication date to a news item
 ===============================================

-Next you'd like to use this same publication date on your news item itself.
+Next you'd like to use this same publication date on the view of your news item itself.

 .. image:: https://github.com/collective/collective.listingviews/raw/master/docs/news-item-top.png